 A few weeks ago, I was contacted by a couple in South Dakota to make a series of tiles honoring all of the dachshunds and dachshund mixes they’ve owned through the years.
-They are going to incorporate them into their new kitchen backsplash so requested a color that would work with the existing materials.
 I made several versions of Malie (above) using a few different underglaze colors and a few different clay bodies.
 They ultimately chose a terracotta underglaze on a porcelain clay.
 I plan to post the series of eight tiles when they have been installed and photographed by the owners.
 This project made me realize that I really should be offering other colors, besides black for my Scratching Dogs Etsy site https://www.etsy.com/shop/ScratchingDogs.

 In addition to black, I’ve added reddish brown, terracotta, and Royal Blue to start.
 These are portraits of Diamond, a Pitbull mix recently adopted from the Seattle Humane Society http://www.seattlehumane.org.